Tuesday, July 28, 2015

 At this point, I have identified a couple of siblings of Rosa Kerrott who came to the United States.
 William Kerrott initially went to Canada, but moved to Minnesota by about 1857, along with his family.
 By 1877 William’s nephews from his brother Edward M. Kerrott had moved to Minnesota from Canada.
 Edward had remained in Canada.

 After the National Register of Ireland records were released a few weeks ago, I located Rosa Kerrott and Patrick Smyth’s marriage record in Aghaderg Parish in County Down Ireland.
-In that record both Rosa and her father John’s surnames are spelled “Carrott”.
+In that record, both Rosa and her father John’s surnames are spelled “Carrott”.
 And I found that William Kerrott in Minnesota was a brother to Rosa.

 I also have spent years searching for what became of one of Rosa Kerrott Smyth’s granddaughters, Katie Fox.
-Her mother was Mary Smyth, oldest daughter of Patrick and Rosa Kerrott Smyth.
+Her mother was Mary Smyth, the oldest daughter of Patrick and Rosa Kerrott Smyth.
 Katie was born in 1874 and by 1898 her parents and her five siblings had all died.
 In both the 1900 and 1910 censuses for Quincy, Adams County, Illinois there is a Katherine Fox listed as a servant in the SB Montgomery home.
 Katie’s father, William Fox, had lived in the Soldier Home in Quincy until he died in 1898.

 SB Montgomery’s daughter was married to Matthew Finlay Carrott.
 Matthew Finlay Carrot’s family goes back to his father, James Finlay Carrott, who was the son of Fredric Carrott.
 This Frederic K. Carrott landed in New Orleans in 1840.
 He married Jane Finlay in Adams County, Illinois in 1843.